 A broad and demanding curriculum is the foundation for the career areas supported by the biomedical sciences degree.
 Yet, all of these areas also require some element of learning that occurs outside of the classroom.
 Hands-on, experiential learning allows students to explore new areas of study, solidify career goals, and acquire critical extracurricular credentials that increase the competitiveness of graduate and medical school applications and significantly enhance employment opportunities after graduation.

 The program strongly encourages students to actively seek out new experiences and to expand their expertise to areas outside of the traditional classroom.
-These opportunities may include paid employment on campus, study abroad, volunteer work and community service, K-12 outreach and enrichment, professional career shadowing and career-relevant employment, on-campus undergraduate research, Research Experiences for Undergraduates (REUs), summer research internships, and other paid cooperative education programs.
+These opportunities may include paid employment on campus, study abroad, volunteer work and community service, K-12 outreach and enrichment, professional career shadowing and career-relevant employment, on-campus undergraduate research, Research Experiences for Undergraduates (REUs), summer research internships, and other paid cooperative education.
 Students receive collaborative advising from faculty and staff in order to systematically build towards their own career goals.
 In addition, the RIT/Rochester Regional Health Alliance is dedicated to innovation in medical care, education, and research for the betterment of individuals in both respective institutions and the greater Rochester community.
 RIT is Rochester Regional Health’s official academic affiliate and Rochester Regional Health is the university’s official affiliated clinical partner.